data-engineering-community/data-engineering-wiki/Concepts/Data Processing/Queue.md

 A **queue** is a messaging pattern where producers put messages into a buffer, and consumers pull messages out to process them.
 The main point is **decoupling**: the producer and consumer don’t need to run at the same speed (or even be online at the same time).

-In data engineering, “queue” sometimes gets mixed up with tools like Kafka.
+In data engineering, "queue" sometimes gets mixed up with tools like Kafka.
 They both move messages, but they are built for **different goals**.

 ---